Patient perceptions of different generic products may influence the rates of switchbacks to branded drugs.

 Authorized generic drugs vs. generic drugs

 It is an approved brand-name drug that is marketed without the brand-name label.
-Generic drugs are the same as a brand-name drug in its dosage, strength, safety, quality, performance, intended use, and method of administration, but it may have small differences, like the composition of its inactive ingredients.
+Generic drugs are the same as brand-name drugs in their dosage, strength, safety, quality, performance, intended use, and method of administration, but they may have small differences, like the composition of their inactive ingredients.

 Researchers at the Division of Pharmacoepidemiology and Pharmacoeconomics at the Brigham and Woman’s Hospital in the United States hypothesized that there would be lower switchback rates between authorized generic drugs compared with generic drugs with a different appearance.

-Within the six-month period after market entry of a generic equivalent, the use of authorized generic and generic drug products represent the majority of drug use in the United States.
+Within six months after the market entry of a generic equivalent, the use of authorized generic and generic drug products represents the majority of drug use in the United States.

 Although this study lacks the patients’ reasons for the switchbacks, one major reason for a lower rate of switchback from branded to authorized generic drug products could be the authorized generic drugs’ identical appearances and non-medicinal ingredient list to the branded counterpart.

 Drugs with a narrow therapeutic window are usually excluded from these studies since small changes in dose may cause important clinical changes.
 For drugs with a narrow therapeutic range, changing from branded to the generic counterpart is usually not recommended.

-Patient perceptions of generic drugs as a cheaper alternative to branded products influences their decision to stay on a branded medication.
+Patient perceptions of generic drugs as a cheaper alternative to branded products influence their decision to stay on a branded medication.
 This choice comes with an important financial burden.